 Corvinus has a unique and diverse student community through its professional colleges and student organizations.
 Their focus is competence, community, and social responsibility.

-Find more about your opportunities at the Student Organization Expo from September 14 to 16.
+Find more about your opportunities at the Student Organization Expo during the onboarding week.

 We know being away from home may be hard at times, as homesickness and sudden change of the environment vastly impact the first few weeks or even months of your stay.
 The Student Support team is made up of qualified psychologists and counsellors who help you take care of your mental health, show you how to improve your learning methods and aid you in choosing a career path.